nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * `Tags` - Tagging the type of meeting it is.
 * `CompletionStatus` - Status of the meeting, whether if it is completed or not.

-The `Meeting` objects are stored in a `MeetingList` within `MeetingBook`.
+The `Meeting` objects are stored in a `UniqueMeetingList` within `MeetingBook`.

 #### Add Meeting
 This section will detail the implementation of the Add Meeting feature via the `addmeet` command.

 ##### Overview of Adding Process
-The `AddMeetingCommand` is executed through entering `addmeet` followed by valid parameters of the client's name, date and time,location and any tags if needed.
+The `AddMeetingCommand` is executed through entering `addmeet` followed by valid parameters of the client's name, date and time, location and any tags if needed.
 The entire command string will be parsed to extract the parameters that were inputted and if they are all valid, a Meeting object is constructed and added to the Model and saved to the local storage.
 Upon successful adding, a feedback message is displayed to the user.